 and live the future that blooms in tomorrow."

 - "Yubiwa", Vision of Escaflowne

 "Six Sages... now!"

 The spell was hope, song, and weapon all in one.
-Dazzling light streaked across space and dimension at the summon of the Princess of Destiny, congregating on the prone, defeated body of Ganon and weaving a luminescent cage over the boarish hulk.
-Gathering at their pinnacle, the colorful rays merged into solid white light, its unbearable brightness a mere suggestion of the magic's sheer magnitude.
+Dazzling light streaked across space and dimension at the call, converging and weaving a luminescent cage over the prone, defeated body of Ganon.
+Gathering at their pinnacle, the colorful rays merged into solid white light, its unbearable brightness a mere hint of the magic's sheer magnitude.

 "Curse you...
 Zelda!
 Curse you...
 Sages!"
-The roar of rage bellowed from the center of the incandescent spell, a last, futile attempt to rip through the enchantment with all its fury.
+The roar of rage bellowed from the center of the spell, a last attempt to rip through the enchantment with futile fury.

 "CURSE YOU...
 LINK!"

 With a final wrathful howl fading into the echoing depths of time's corridors, Ganondorf, Hyrule's vilest scourge and tormentor, was gone.